-At December 31, 2023 and 2022, the Firm had residential real estate loans, excluding those insured by U.S. government agencies, with a carrying value of \$566 million and \$565 million, respectively, that were not included in REO, but were in the process of active or suspended foreclosure.
+At December 31, 2024 and 2023, the Firm had retained residential real estate loans, excluding those insured by U.S. government agencies, with a carrying value of \$576 million and \$566 million, respectively, that were not included in REO, but were in the process of active or suspended foreclosure.